uml-ubicomp-2016-spring/ubicomp16-leapst/README.md

    * Learned about tilt in streetview and might use them for tilting. <br />

 #Done 4/16/2016
-   * Fix the map so no red markers retain after panorama adjusts position
+   * Fix the map so no red markers retain after panorama adjusts position. <br />
-   * Added tilting gesture for both hands
+   * Added tilting gesture for both hands. <br />
-   * Added grab and drag gesture for left hand
+   * Added grab and drag gesture for left hand. <br />

+#Done 4/23/2016
+   * Edited grab motion so that you can move forward through links and pull back to stop. <br />
+   * Created tilt up and tilt down ability. <br />
+   * Merged branches. <br />
+   * Allowed grab to tilt the screen and rotate. <br />
+   * Stopped NaN bug from crashing program. <br />

 #Progress: